GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
 >
-> ~ *Ken Thompson*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts